geosolutions-it/docker-geoserver/README.md

 For more details about volumes, check the documentation: [Docker - Volume](https://docs.docker.com/storage/volumes/)

-### Custom fonts

-Set the `CUSTOM_FONTS` build argument to a path on the host with the fonts.
-This will be copied to the image during docker build.

-### Using an alternative war file to build GeoServer container of the stack
+#### Using an alternative war file to build GeoServer container of the stack

 In the docker-compose.yml file, actually we are building the GeoServer container from a image on a URL.